OrigamingWasTaken/UltraNix.Wiki/Running-the-Ultraport-Script.md

 `$ ./ultraport.sh`

 After it finishes, open your ULTRAKILL folder in Finder.
 Right click a new app that will have appeared, named `ULTRAKILL` (though the `.app` part will be hidden), and click "Open".
-MacOS will prompt you to let you know the app is unverified, but it is safe to run.
+MacOS will prompt you to let you know the app is unverified, but it is safe to run. **From now on, this is how you will have to open the game.**